jackmaney/linky/README.md

 linky - A Simple Linked List Implementation in Node.js
 =====

 A former coworker, on a lark, said that if I could implement a linked list in Node.js, then I could get an interview at the company in which he currently works.
+(At least, that's what I think he meant by "Node-based link list". :P)

 Be careful what you wish for...